Monty/WhatsStreamingToday/USAGE.md

 **MHz_diffs-[LONGDATE].txt**, where **[LONGDATE]** is the date/time
 the script was run in the format yymmdd.HHMMSS, e.g. 170609.161113.

+Occasionally the Acorn TV website has missing or incomplete data such as missing descriptions, missing durations, etc. Some are intentional, but if there are a large number, something is probably broken.
+Usually it's Acorn TV's problem.
+Cross check the file called **Acorn_anomalies-[LONGDATE].txt** against what you see in your browser.

 MHz shows on the web are not sorted by title.
 When shows are rearranged, the individual column diffs may look significant.
 Check the "titles" column diffs to see if the changes are only from identical titles being deleted and re-inserted.

+#### To recover an older Acorn-baseline

+Run **rebuildAcornBaseline.sh [-d | -v]**

+This will use the current **Acorn_TV_ShowsEpisodes-[DATE].csv** to create an **Acorn-baseline-[DATE].csv**.
+To recreate a different date's baseline, use **-d DATE** with a date in the format yymmdd.  **-v** is a "verbose" option to be passed through to the underlying commands.

+It can be useful to run **diff -rq** on old and new baselines to see what columns changed.
+Of course, you can replace the current **Acorn-baseline-[DATE]** with a rebuilt one if the rebuilt one is more accurate.

 #### To remove any files created by running scripts: